FronkonGames/Dawn-Of-The-Cards/content/article/making_a_3d_card_in_blender.md

 ![3D plane](/Dawn-Of-The-Cards/images/making_a_3d_card_in_blender/plane.jpg "3D plane")

-There is no standard size for a letter.
+There is no standard size for a card.
 A Bridge card measures 57.15 x 88.9 mm, while a Poker card measures 62 x 88 mm.
 This size is known as [B8 in ISO 216](https://formaty.info/en/B8/).
 Since it is the best known, it is the size I will use.

 ![B8 ISO 216](/Dawn-Of-The-Cards/images/making_a_3d_card_in_blender/b8.jpg "B8 ISO 216")